itsrohanvj/Extracting-text-from-images/README.md

 alpha=this value controls contrast of image. beta=it controls brightness of image.

-3. three for loops= to read three values(B,G,R) per pixel of image and bring out the changes required like change in contrast.
+3. three 'for' loops= to read three values(B,G,R) per pixel of image and bring out the changes required like change in contrast.

 imshow= to display the image
 waitKey= to wait for user